twpayne/chezmoi/docs/REFERENCE.md

 ### `cd`

-Launch a shell in the source directory.
+Launch a shell in the source directory. chezmoi will launch the command set by the `cd.command` confiuration varaible.
+If this is not set, chezmoi will attempt to detect your shell and will finally fall back to an OS-specific default.

 #### `cd` examples